 STEP 2: Set Up Default Java To Oracle's Java JDK 8

-The next thing to do is to tell Debian 8.0 where Oracle’s Java JDK resides and set up a default Java.
+The next thing to do is to tell LMDE 2 where Oracle Java JDK resides.
 For this we use the ‘update-alternatives’ command.
-Execute the following command from the terminal (note that the command is on a single line):
+Execute the following commands one by one from the terminal (note that the command is on a single line):

 sudo update-alternatives --install "/usr/bin/java" "java" "/usr/lib/jvm/jdk1.8.0_45/bin/java" 1500 --slave "/usr/share/man/man1/java.1" "java.1" "/usr/lib/jvm/jdk1.8.0_45/man/man1/java.1"

 These will install all the necessary links to Oracle’s Java, including a slave link for the ‘man’ pages for Java.
-After the command has been executed, the default Java was automatically set to Oracle’s Java.
+Just remember that Open JDK 7 Java is the default Java for current LMDE 2 system – however, since we installed the above links with a priority of 1500 (higher than OpenJDK's 1071), the default Java was automatically set to Oracle’s Java.